-On my first day exploring Porto I didn`t have a great weather, it was cloudy so I choose to explore the city centre, do some shopping and visit the famous Lello Bookstore (that appears on one of the Harry Potter movies) and the Center of Portuguese Photography (a former jail that is now the headquarters of a kind of Disneyland for photographers – their camera`s collection is to die for!).
+On my first day exploring Porto I didn`t have a great weather, it was cloudy so I chose to explore the city centre, do some shopping and visit the famous Lello Bookstore (it appears on one of the Harry Potter movies) and the Center of Portuguese Photography (a former jail that is now the headquarters of a kind of Disneyland for photographers – their camera`s collection is to die for!).

 Luckily the bad weather gave in in the late afternoon and I had a glimpse of blue skies and a beautiful sunset.
 Photography tip: Cloudy days usually turn into beautiful sunsets, the clouds adding some texture to the colorful sky…

-The river Douro separates Porto from Gaia.
-On the other side of the river, you find the wine cellars… Where you can not only taste the famous Porto wine but learn about its history and how it is made.
+The Douro river separates Porto from Gaia.
+On the other side of the river, you`ll find the wine cellars… Where you can not only taste the famous Porto wine but learn about its history and how it is made.
 It is really easy to get there: All you need to do is cross the Luis I bridge.